 Figure 6.12.2-1 illustrates the procedure for DCCF and/or MFAF Context Transfer.

+0. A consumer NF subscribes to DCCF Data Management services.
+The consumer NFsets to “False” the “No relocation” indicator in the subscription request.

+NOTE.
+The “No relocation” indicator is used by DCCF to determine whether to execute the relocation procedure (No Relocation set to “False”) or not (No Relocation set to “True”).

 1. AMF sends DCCF-1 a notification indicating that the UE is in a new area of interest.

 2. DCCF-1 determines that the UE is no longer in the area served by the DCCF-1 or in the area served by the MFAF-1.